dudududukim/spectrum-eager/README.md

 ### Tech Bites Section
 - **Versatile content space**: Use for blog posts, paper summaries, research notes, or general articles
-- Create Markdown files in `_tech-bites/` with proper front matter
+- Create Markdown files in `_posts/` and set `section: "tech-bites"` in the front matter
 - Perfect for sharing insights, tutorials, or academic work

 ### Films Section